Update: Controversy over Massachusetts Town's UFO Monument May 15, 2018 4:22:23 GMT -5 Sam likes this

 Controversy over Massachusetts Town’s UFO Monument

-SHEFFIELD, Mass. – Citizens of Sheffield, a small town in the Berkshires overlooking the Housatonic River, find themselves wrestling with the future of a monument commemorating a controversial piece of its out-of-this-world history.
-The memorial, a 5,000-pound trapezoid of white concrete currently situated near the old covered bridge, bears a large state seal and a plaque featuring the signature of Governor Charlie Baker certifying the event it memorializes as “true and historically significant.”
+Citizens of Sheffield, Mass., a small town in the Berkshires overlooking the Housatonic River, find themselves wrestling with the future of a monument commemorating a controversial piece of its out-of-this-world history.
+The memorial, a 5,000-pound trapezoid of white concrete placed near the old covered bridge in 2015, bears a large state seal and a plaque featuring the signature of Governor Charlie Baker certifying the event it memorializes as “true and historically significant.”
 So what is the historical moment in question?
 An “off-world incident” that allegedly took place more than 50 years ago, when a family claimed to have encountered an alien craft in the shape of an inverted Hershey’s Kiss.

 The town is now quietly considering whether the monument should be moved from what is believed to be public property and the governor’s office is walking back its imprimatur, saying the state certification was “issued in error.”